Home» Gadgets» Mobiles» OnePlus Nord 5 Pre-Bookings Opened in Nepal — Is OnePlus Back?

 Snapdragon 8s Gen 3 is the silicon of choice this time.
 The architecture of this processor is the same as the 7+ Gen 3 we saw on Nord 4, just a few notches more powerful.
 So, the computing side of things is looking to be solid.

-While there are rumours of this phone being available in up to four variants.
-However, Nepal will be getting just two variants as per a company official.
-The OnePlus Nord 5 will apparently come in 8/256GB and 12/512GB trims here, which sounds good enough for me.
+While this phone is available in multiple variants, Nepal will be getting just two variants.
+Those are 8/256GB and 12/512GB, which sounds good enough for me.

 Cameras